jackhwl/Aspnet-Core-6/Clean-Architecture/GloboTicket.TicketManagement/ReadMe.md

 * Demo: Returning View Models and Responses
 * Demo: Addin Support for Returing a CSV File
 * Demo: Adding Support for Swagger
+## Section 7: Testing the Application Code
+* Demo: Creating Unit Tests for the Application Code